Happy Together (1997 film): Box office

 During its Hong Kong theatrical release, Happy Together made HK$8,600,141 at the box office.

 Happy Together also had a limited theatrical run in North America through Kino International, where it grossed US$320,319.

 Censorship

 The producers of the film considered censoring the film, specifically the opening sex scene for certain audiences.
-Posters for the movie featuring the two leads fully clothed with their legs intertwined was banned from public places in Hong Kong and removed all together before the movie's release.
+Posters for the movie featuring the two leads fully clothed with their legs intertwined were banned from public places in Hong Kong and removed altogether before the movie's release.

 Home media

 Kino International released the film on DVD and Blu-ray on June 8, 2010.
 This release has gone out of print.

 The film was picked up by the Criterion Collection and released on March 23, 2021 on Blu-ray in a collection of seven Wong Kar-wai films.